Wales is a country with a proud, rich heritage. However, it’s famous for more than just dragons, leeks and rugby!

 Outside of Scotland, Snowdon is the tallest mountain in Britain.
 It measures 1085 meters in height and is one of just three Welsh summits that climb up over 1,000 meters above sea level.
 You can find it in the Snowdonia National Park.

 The other two peaks are Carnedd Llewelyn (1064 meters) and Glyderau Fawr (1001 meters).

 Ever wondered why daffodils are associated with Wales as well as leeks?
 It all stems from there being confusion over the Welsh translation for the latter.
 Cenhinen, which is Welsh for leek, is very similar to Cehhinen Bedr, which means daffodil.
 Therefore, both emblems were adopted to avoid any confusion!

 Wales doesn’t have its own armed forces and is, in fact, a principality.
 This means it is ruled by a prince.
 Specifically, the Prince of Wales, funnily enough!

 16. Wales is Home to a Famous Breed of Dog.

 The Queen’s favourite dog breed, the Corgi originated in Wales.
 Cor-ci literally means ‘dwarf dog’ – a reference to their little legs!

 Traditionally, Welsh people would eat seafood for breakfast – cockles, specifically!

-Do you have any fun or interesting facts about Wales that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Wales?
+Share them in the comments below!